 The Group designs and develops smart electric vehicles.
 It delivered its first model of smart electric vehicles, G3, commercially in December 2018.
-The Group manufactures G3 through strategic collaboration with a third-party vehicles manufacturer.
-As of December 31, 2018 and 2019, its primary operations are conducted in the People's Republic of China ("PRC").
+The Group manufactures G3 through strategic collaboration with a third-party vehicle's manufacturer.
+The Group delivered its second model of smart electric vehicles, a four-door sports sedan, P7, since May 2020.
+The Group manufactures P7 through its own manufacturing plant in Zhaoqing.
+As of December 31, 2019 and 2020, its primary operations are conducted in the People's Republic of China ("PRC").